Amey-Thakur/APPLIED-MATHEMATICS-III/README.md

 ### Learning Objectives

 This repository serves as a comprehensive study resource, providing access to reference materials, previous examination papers with solutions, and curated study notes to support mastery of these mathematical concepts and their applications in computer engineering.

 ---

+## How to Use This Repository

+This repository is organized to facilitate efficient study and exam preparation:

+1. **Start with the Overview** to understand course scope and topics
+2. **Browse Reference Books** for comprehensive topic coverage and theory
+3. **Practice with Question Papers** to familiarize yourself with exam patterns
+4. **Review Solutions** to understand problem-solving approaches
+5. **Use Personal Preparation materials** for study planning and organization
+6. **Consult the Syllabus** for official course requirements and outcomes

+All materials are directly accessible through clickable links in each section.

+---